elves/elvish/website/ref/language.md

 the conversion when running external commands and many of the builtins (where the distinction is not important).

+You usually do not need to use `float64` values explicitly;
-See also the discussion of [Commands That Operate On Numbers](./builtin.html#commands-that-operate-on-numbers).
+see the discussion of [Commands That Operate On Numbers](./builtin.html#commands-that-operate-on-numbers).

 ## Exception